-What’s better than a neckband?
-No band at all.
+What is better than a neckband?
+No band whatsoever.

 Possibly the coolest feature here is the Adaptive Sound Control feature can recognize whether you are sitting, walking, running, or in public transport and then apply appropriate levels of noise-canceling for each of these occasions.
 You can set the presets yourself, and the earbuds are fairly competent at detecting what you are doing.

-The app is also used to map out the touch commands, but unfortunately, it’s up to you to decide which functionality you want available at your fingertips, and which you’ll need to whip up your phone to use.
+The app is also used to map out the touch commands, but unfortunately, it’s up to you to decide which functionality you want available at your fingertips and which you’ll need to whip out your phone to use.